Arsuaga-Vazquez-Lab/h-BiP/README.md

  ./hbip_scores/ab_no_sars2_scores.csv

 Any publication that discloses findings arising from using this data or the source code should [cite Gonzalez-Isunza et al.](https://github.com/Arsuaga-Vazquez-Lab/h-BiP/tree/gina/cite#citing-this-work)

-### Preprint version

-This commit uses data and demonstrates results consistent with version of paper in [preprint](https://www.biorxiv.org/node/2893862.external-links.html).
-The commit will be tagged as v0.9 preprint.
-The next commit after this will switch data and results to be consistent with version of paper in Scientific Reports.

 ### Basic usage
 **Setup**